netboz/bbs/README.md

 bbs:agent::goal(message_sent(Communication_Channel, To, Ontology, "I am a drunkyard"))
 ```

-As none of Com_Channel, To, Ontology are binded, the message will be sent to the first contact found into agent addressbook
+As none of Communication_Channel, To, Ontology are binded, the message will be sent to the first contact found into agent addressbook
-After all, this is what you asked : please have this message sent ( no matter to whom)
+After all, this is what you asked : please have this message sent ( no matter to whom).

 #### Receiving messages